 So was the mad rush to Fez worth it?

-Surrounding the vats multi storey gift shops with all sorts of multi coloured leather products.
+Surrounding the vats multi-storey gift shops with all sorts of multicolored leather products.
 On every level rooms absolutely chockas with all different coloured handbags, hats, leather coats, pants, baskets, shoes.
 Meanwhile, touts shuffle tour groups through stopping briefly to pass out sprigs of mint to sweeten the smell of the place.
 As you can imagine turning a raw skin into the finished product is quite an involved process.
 Bird guano is used initially to soften and clean the skin, hence that lovely ammonia smell.
-The dyes used in the final stages are vegetable based using things like Poppy’s for a brilliant red colour and saffron for brilliant yellow.
+The dyes used in the final stages are vegetable based using things like Poppy’s for brilliant red colour and saffron for brilliant yellow.

-One highlight was a visit to a park Jardin Jnan Sbil,a few km’s from our hotel.
-Set amongst the hustle and bustle of the city it provided a nice break away.
-It had some lovely walks around a man made lake surrounded by trees and lots of quiet corners.
+One highlight was a visit to a park Jardin Jnan Sbil, a few km’s from our hotel.
+Set amongst the hustle and bustle of the city it provided a nice break away from all the city noise.
+It had some lovely walks around a man-made lake surrounded by trees and lots of quiet corners.
 Lots of people were taking advantage of the benches to sit and chat.

 We also discovered unique Fez style pottery which was quite unlike the pottery we’d seen in other parts of the country.
 All in black and white geometric patterns it was quite striking.
 Luckily there was no one offering to show us their family workshop so we could look at it without any pressure but were not able to get any photos.